 EU citizens are required to announce any change of name, status, data in their passport, and in a document issued in accordance with the Act on the Residence of Foreign Nationals within 15 business days.

-With stays longer than three months, a foreign national from the EU may request certificate of temporary residence in the Czech Republic.
-This confirmation is not required for staying in the Czech Republic, and it is up to the foreign national whether or not they request this confirmation.
-However, foreign nationals receive a “birth number” together with the confirmation, which is required by state and private institutions for many administrative acts.
+With stays longer than three months, a foreign national from the EU may request registration certificate.
+This certificate is not required for staying in the Czech Republic, and it is up to the foreign national whether or not they request this document.
+However, foreign nationals receive a “birth number” together with the certificate, which is required by state and private institutions for many administrative acts.
 Applications are filed at the respective office of the Ministry of the Interior according to applicant’s place of residence.

 passport (or EU identification card)

 document confirming accommodation in the Czech Republic (accommodation agreement, lease agreement, sublease, proof of ownership of real estate)